This web page serves as the syllabus for the course. You should familiarize yourself with these policies and refer to them when necessary.

 When you collaborate on a homework problem, we’ll ask you to indicate who you worked with before beginning.
 You may examine your partner’s code either in person or virtually.
 However, you may not email or transfer the code directly to your partner.
 Our homework problems prevent you from directly pasting text anyway, so this approach won’t be helpful anyway.
 Both partner must type in their own solution.
 You also may not switch partners during the same problem, although you can choose a different partner for the next homework problem.

 One final thing to keep in mind is that the course staff are always available to help!
-You’ll find helpful course staff on our help site for hours and hours each day and night.
+You’ll find helpful course staff on our tutoring site for hours and hours each day and night.
 In many ways, our course staff are better prepared to collaborate with you on your homework than other students.
 They have completed the problems, but are not experienced enough to quickly notice every mistake.
 And, most importantly, they are trained to help you in ways that enable your learning, not just quickly lead to you to a solution.

 You can also collaborate with a partner on the machine project.